wolfi1k/DiveraHermineBot/README.md

 | `HERMINE_PASSWORD` | Password for Hermine |
 | `HERMINE_ENCRYPTION_KEY` | Encryption password for Hermine |
 | `HERMINE_CHANNEL_ID` | Channel id the details shall be pushed to |

+### Running in docker
+The script can be scheduled with cron inside a docker container.
+Simply configure the `.env` file and runf `docker compose up`.